 In memory of the late Councillor T. Roy Adams, Niagara Region initiated a memorial award in 2003 in his name to honour a resident of Niagara who best exemplifies Roy's values and dedication to community service; a person who sees volunteerism as an integral part of their life.

-Nominations are closed for the 2016 T. Roy Adams Humanitarian of the Year Award.
+Nominations are open for the 2017 T. Roy Adams Humanitarian of the Year Award.

 Award Criteria |

-Sheila Fronk, recipient of the 2015 T. Roy Adams Humanitarian Award with Regional Chair Alan Caslin
+Paul Turner, recipient of the 2016 T. Roy Adams Humanitarian Award with Councillor Tim Rigby and Regional Chair Alan Caslin

 Paul has contributed to enriching the lives of others by volunteering his time to many organizations in Welland, the Niagara region and abroad.

 - He is the chairman of Strategies to End Poverty Niagara, an advisory committee on poverty to City of Welland council.
 Affordable housing has become one of its chief concerns.

 - He organized the kNOw Poverty social justice / political action group focusing on and improving the dignity of people living on the margins

 - Paul is a long-time board member of Hope Centre, heading up key events like the annual Christmas dinner for the needy and the Julia's Hope Cup fundraiser.